konforti/GSVPano/README.md

 // Implement the onPanoramaLoad handler loader.on('panorama.load', function(panorama) {
 	// panorama will now be loaded

-  // panorama.on('progress', changeProgress); for individual progress
+  // for individual progress
+  panorama.on('progress', changeProgress);

-  // panorama.on('complete', completeCallback); for individual completeness progress });
+  // for individual complete callback panorama.on('complete', completeCallback);
+});

 // Invoke the load method with a LatLng point